CSB5/csb5.github.io/_pages/documentation.md

 <a id="command_line"></a>

-## How to preview the website as I edit?
+## How to edit and preview the content in Linux?

 The following steps needs a linux command line.